remzi-arpacidusseau/ostep-homework/README.md

 Each chapter has some questions at the end; we call these "homeworks", because you should do the "work" at your "home".
 Make sense?
 It's one of the innovations of this book.

-Thus, your task: read a chapter, then come back here and do the homework.
+Thus, your task: read a chapter, look at the questions at the end of the chapter, and try to answer them by doing the homework.
 Some require a simulator (written in Python); those are available by clicking below.
 Some others require you to write some code.
 Still others require some other stuff (you'll figure it out).

 # Virtualization